WRITING BETTER PROPOSALS—PROJECT-ON-A-PAGE

 - Posted by: Madrigal Admin

-- Categories: Tender Success Blog, Uncategorized
+- Category: Tender Success Blog

-Therefore, it is important to use graphics in formal and technical documents to help readers better understand the ideas and concepts being put forward.
+We advocate using graphics in formal and technical documents to help readers better understand the ideas and concepts being put forward.

 The project-on-a-page takes this one step further in attempting to summarise the whole project and narrative on to one page.
 When it is achieved it is a very powerful way to communicate your message simply and with great clarity.
 There are different approaches.